glfw/glfw/docs/intro.md

 the `VK_KHR_xlib_surface` extension.
 Possible values are `GLFW_TRUE` and `GLFW_FALSE`.
 This is ignored on other platforms.

+@anchor GLFW_X11_ONTHESPOT_hint
+__GLFW_X11_ONTHESPOT__ specifies whether to use on-the-spot input method style.
+On X11 platform, over-the-spot style is used if this hint is `GLFW_FALSE`, which is the default value.
+You can set `GLFW_TRUE` to use on-the-spot style as with other platforms.
+However, on-the-spot style on X11 is unstable, so it is recommended not to use this hint in normal cases.
+Possible values are `GLFW_TRUE` and `GLFW_FALSE`.
+This is ignored on other platforms.
+Please see
+@ref ime_support for more information about IME support.

 #### Supported and default values {#init_hints_values}